-OpenIPMI [2] provides an open-source higher-level abstraction from the raw IPMI message-response system.
+OpenIPMI [3] provides an open-source higher-level abstraction from the raw IPMI message-response system.
 We use the OpenIPMI API to communicate with the Baseboard Management Controller of the backplane and to retrieve sensor readings.
 Based on the readings obtained, we can evaluate the health of the system.
 We have implemented a system with periodic sampling of the BMC to obtain readings of different properties.
 OpenIPMI also provides an event-triggered mechanism allowing one to specify .e.g., a sensor reading exceeding a threshold value and register a notification request.
 When the specified event actually occurs, notification is triggered by activating an asynchronous handler.
 This event-triggered mechanism might offload some overhead from the application side since the BMC takes care of event notification.
-Unfortunately, OpenIPMI did not provide stable event notification at the time of writing.
+Unfortunately, at a specific level of event registration, OpenIPMI did not provide stable/ working mechanism at the time of development.
 Hence, we had to resort to the more costly periodic sampling alternative.
+More details on how OpenIPMI is configured and used are presented in the Section 2.5.

-2.3 Load Balancing with Ganglia
+2.4 Load Balancing with Ganglia

-When a node failure is predicted due to deteriorating health, as indicated by the sensor readings, a target node is selected to migrate the virtual machine to.
+When a node failure is predicted due to deteriorating health, as indicated by the sensor readings, a target node needs to be selected to migrate the virtual machine to.
 We utilize Ganglia [1], a widely used, scalable distributed monitoring system for HPC systems, to select the target node in the following manner.
 All nodes in the cluster run a daemon that monitors local resource (e.g., CPU usage) and sends multicast packets with the monitored data.
 All nodes listen to such messages and update their local view in response.
 Thus, all nodes have an approximate view of the entire cluster.